 Once, long ago, O foremost among Yogins, Vishnu was having his nap on his serpent-couch.
-He was surrounded by the goddess of fortune, Devi Lakshmi and his attendants.
+He was surrounded by the goddess of fortune, Devi Lakshmi, and his attendants.
 Brahma, the foremost among the Vedic scholars chanced to come there.
 He asked the lotus-eyed handsome Vishnu who was lying there.
 Who are you lying here like a haughty person even after seeing me?
 Get up, O dear, and see me who am your lord.
 I have come here.
-Expiatory rites are ordained for that spiteful wretch who behaves like a haughty fool at the visit of an honourable elderly person.
+Expiatory rites are ordained for that spiteful wretch who behaves like a haughty fool at the visit of an honorable elderly person.

 On hearing these words Vishnu was angry.
 But assuming a calm exterior he said, O dear, Hail thee.
 Welcome.
 Please sit on this couch.
 How is it that thy face is agitated and thy eyes look curious?

 Brahma said: Dear Vishnu, know me to have come with the speed of the Time.
 I am to be honoured greatly.
 O dear one, I am ,the protector of the world, Grandfather, your protector as well.

 Vishnu said: O dear one, the whole universe is situated within me but your way of thinking is like that of a thief.
 You are born of the lotus sprung from my navel-region.
 You are my son.
 Your words are futile, therefore.